MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/pwa.md

 Learn more about experimenting with URL handlers at [Experimental features in Progressive Web Apps (PWAs)](../how-to/handle-urls.md).

-Register your domain for the **Web App URL Handlers** trial at our [Origin Trials Developer Console](https://developer.microsoft.com/en-us/microsoft-edge/origin-trials/web-app-url-handlers/registration/).<!-- temp keep /en-us, delete it later when omitting it ends up at right url -->
+Register your domain for the **Web App URL Handlers** trial at our [Origin Trials Developer Console](https://developer.microsoft.com/microsoft-edge/origin-trials/web-app-url-handlers/registration/).

 ### Support for the Share API on macOS